talkowski-lab/rCNV2/analysis/genes/README.md

 We also excluded any exons expressed in <20% of transcripts across all tissues in GTEx (see [Cummings _et al._, _bioRxiv_ (2019)](https://www.biorxiv.org/content/10.1101/554444v1) for details).

-After all filtering, we retained XXX exons from XXX genes for these analyses.
+After all filtering, we retained 170,422 exons from 17,263 genes for these analyses.

 Unlike the [sliding window analysis](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/sliding_windows), we restricted CNVs in this analysis to ultra-rare frequencies, as this analysis was specifically interested in individual genes with highly penetrant phenotypic effects when deleted or duplicated.